We love the city we call home and we hope you fall in love with it a little too.

 This page should provide you with the information you need to get your weekend in our fine city arranged.

-Or perhaps you are planning to come up a bit earlier to have a holiday in Norfolk.
-Please let us know if you intend too as we would love to spend time with you.
+Please let us know if you intend to arrive a bit earlier and have a Norfolk holiday as we would love to spend time with you.

 Norwich is a really fun city to explore, and it's also got some hidden gems that you should check out on your adventures.